Artful-Angels/code-jam/frontend/README.md

 ## Using Docker

-**Note: it's currently not possible to get hot-reloads for development using docker.
-For that reason, I'd recommend following the [manual installation](#manual-installation) if you're working on the frontend.**
+**Note: to get hot reloads, [develop from inside the Docker container](https://code.visualstudio.com/docs/remote/containers).
+If you don't feel comfortable doing this, use the [manual installation](#manual-installation).**

 Build and run the docker container using compose: